databio/bedbase/docs/geniml/tutorials/create-consensus-peaks.md

 cat raw/* > raw/combined_files.bed
 ```

-This combined file can next be used to prepare the genome coverage tracks, with smoothing of breakpoints set to 5:
+This combined file can next be used to prepare the genome coverage tracks, with window size for smoothing of breakpoints set to 25:

 ```
 $UNIWIG_PATH/bin/uniwig -m 25 raw/combined_files.bed chrom.sizes coverage/all
 ```

+This will create three files: `coverage/all_start.bw`, `coverage/all_core.bw`, `coverage/all_end.bw`, with coverage of the genome by regions' starts, regions and regions' ends respectively.
+Those files can be loaded into Genomic Viewer for visualization.

 ## Coverage cutoff universe